logica0419/argocd-helmfile-plugin/README.md

 ## Usage

 Create an application with the `helmfile.yaml` path and an empty object in the plugin field.
-You will see it successfully synced.

 ```yaml
 apiVersion: argoproj.io/v1alpha1